 It’s no secret that YouTube is a huge platform with major potential for artists.
 Whether you post behind the scenes content or show off your latest music videos, content on the platform can reach a huge audience, help you grow your fanbase, sell more tickets, and so much more.
 Looking for some inspiration?
-Here are 4 ways to support your music career with YouTube…
+Here are some of the best ways to support your music career with YouTube…

 Plan & Promote Your Next Tour

 YouTube offers detailed analytics to help you decide where to go on tour, what music to play, and how to promote it before the big day(s).
 For example, the music charts & insights tool lets you see what fans are listening to city-by-city.
 Data like this shows where your music is being discovered locally and globally, so you can make informed decisions on the content of your tour.

 Before then, YouTube is a great place to promote your tour and sell more tickets.
 There are tons of ways to do this.
 For example, you can (and should):

 - Update your channel’s banner and description to keep fans excited about what you’re up to.

 - Hype up your fans by giving them a preview of what’s to come.